For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 Most of the security-enhanced CRT functions and many of the preexisting functions validate their parameters.
 This could include checking pointers for NULL, checking that integers fall into a valid range, or checking that enumeration values are valid.
 When an invalid parameter is found, the invalid parameter handler is executed.

-This behavior can be changed by using the function _set_invalid_parameter_handler to set the invalid parameter handler to your own function.
-If the function you specify does not terminate the application, control is returned to the function that received the invalid parameters, and these functions will normally cease function execution, set
+This behavior can be changed by using the functions _set_invalid_parameter_handler or _set_thread_local_invalid_parameter_handler to set the invalid parameter handler to your own function.
+If the function you specify does not terminate the application, control is returned to the function that received the invalid parameters.
+In the CRT, these functions will normally cease function execution, set

 errno to an error code, and return an error code.
 In many cases, the

 errno value and the return value are both

 EINVAL, indicating an invalid parameter.
 In some cases, a more specific error code is returned, such as

 EBADF for a bad file pointer passed in as a parameter.
 For more information on